kernvalley/events.kernvalley.us/_events/2020-great-kern-river-cleanup.md

   name: Kern River Conservancy
   url: https://www.kernriverconservancy.org/
 ---
+<blockquote class="status-box warn"><b>From Kern River Conservancy:</b>
+Due to the current extreme fire conditions  and closures of all SoCal forests, we will be suspending all volunteer operations till further notice including this Saturday’s Great Kern River Cleanup.
+We will monitor the situation daily and stay in communication with the Forest Service to bring you updates as they happen.</blockquote>

 The Great Kern River Cleanup is the premier volunteer event focused on removing trash and restoring the health of the Mighty Kern throughout Sequoia National Forest.